jm933/BurstAnalysis/README.md

 # BurstAnalysis
-MatLab code for motor neuron burstin feature analysis used for Mituzaite et al., 2020 paper
+MatLab code for Drosophila motor neuron bursting feature analysis used for Mituzaite et al., 2020 paper and created by Rasmus Petersen, University of Manchester